Skip to main content

 Sarah Johnson, MD

 We may learn to control our emotions not by force, but with compassionate awareness by focusing on this most basic rhythm of existence.
 This creates a peaceful bridge between body and mind.
-To build a consistent practice, you can find guidance through an Mental Health AI for Female Wellbeing that offers personalized support.
+To build a consistent practice, you can find guidance through a Mental Health AI for Female Wellbeing that offers personalized support.

 better with Soula